 Enforcing ADA Compliant Regulations for Websites

-The DOJ is expected to start enforcing regulations for website accessibility under the ADA in 2018.
+The DOJ is expected to start enforcing regulations for website accessibility under the ADA more frequently.
 It is predicted to begin with Section 508 (ADA Title I), then Section 504 (ADA Title II), then businesses who offer goods and services to the public (ADA Title III) and so forth.

 The DOJ does plan to have a “Safe Harbor” rule when regulations go into effect.
 This will hopefully allow all websites, documents and apps that were created before the regulations go into effect to have a waiver against legal action for accessibility.
 However, if one of these items is updated after the regulations are set, that item will then be required to be fully accessible according to the ADA regulations.